A Local's 7-Day Iceland Itinerary - South Iceland & the Highlands

 For hotel recommendations, see my list from Day 4.

-Day 6 - Vik and South Coast
+Day 6 - Vik and more of the South Coast

 After 5 days of hiking and outdoor activities, today is a more relaxing day to wind down the trip.
 You’ll visit Vik and enjoy an easygoing day along the South Coast before heading back to Reykjavik for your last night.